 - Consider joining a support group, either locally or online.
 If there is no local group for CFS, you might look for groups for ME, Fibromyalgia, Lyme Disease, or Spoonies.
 All these illness share various symptoms, including a disabling level of chronic fatigue.
 The groups may be happy for you to join even with a different diagnosis.

 You may find it unhelpful to spend time with others with the same illness, so find out what works best for you.

-Hopefully the Chronic Fatigue Syndrome information on this website will help you to find
+I hope that the Chronic Fatigue Syndrome information on this website will help you to find

 practical steps to reduce symptoms and start the road to finding health